Why Consistent Reporting Starts with Reliable Week Logic

 Automating with Cron for Weekly Timing

-Running scripts automatically is handled by cron on BSD.
-It lets users schedule tasks down to the minute, but it also supports weekly runs—perfect for generating a new report every Sunday night or Monday morning.
+On BSD, cron runs scripts automatically and gives users precise control over scheduling.
+It can trigger tasks down to the minute and also handle weekly jobs, making it ideal for generating a new report every Sunday night or Monday morning.

 Sending Weekly Reports by Email Automatically